Credentialed Transactions Developer Guide

 field value, from the successful response message.
 You must include the network transaction ID in subsequent MIT authorization requests in order to associate the CIT to the MIT.

-Card-Specific Fields for Authorizing Initial Installment Payments
+Card-Specific Required Fields for Authorizing Initial Installment Payments

 Use this required field if you are authorizing an initial installment payment using the card type referenced below.